rafaelbarretorb/rrt_star_global_planner/README.md

   <img src="doc/rrt_star_husky_path.gif" width="600" />
 </p>

 This is a ROS Global Planner Plugin that implements the RRT* (Rapidly-exploring Random Tree Star) path planning algorithm.
-I tried to keep the code simple and clean to help everyone that is learning ROS and the Navigation Stack.
+I tried to keep the code clean to help everyone that is learning ROS and the Navigation Stack.
 I had several difficulties learning how to write my first Global Planner Plugin and I hope this package helps you to learn it faster.

 ## RRT* Algorithm Performance